DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 dating sites and exclude all other online platforms[^12].
 This type of definition leads to a problem as it is only focusing on the websites tailored for the purpose of online dating and excluding a vast majority of online courtship.
-The previous definitions fail to acknowledge these other online venues and limit the boundaries of the field for research.
+The previous definitions fail to acknowledge other online venues and limit the boundaries of the field for research.
 Hence a broader definition is needed along with identifying the boundaries of the specific study to insure a better perspective on online courtship.

-As we are becoming evermore connected to the online world, social interactions of any kind also comes into the realm with us.
+As we are becoming increasingly connected to the online world, social interactions of any kind also comes into the realm with us.
 Online studies in general have focused thus far on a variety of different issues and subjects such as online bullying[^13], self-efficacy and